 Biological / EM Effects

-- Includes automatic calculation of Specific Absorption Rate (SAR) including whole body, 1 gram, and 10 gram averages.
+- Calculation of Specific Absorption Rate (SAR) including whole body, 1 gram, and 10 gram averages.

 "I use Remcom's XFdtd electromagnetic simulation software for my MRI safety studies because it has demonstrated the ability to provide outstanding accuracy in simulation of MRI.
 XFdtd is used by all three of the leading producers of MRI equipment and its results are considered something of a standard in this type of simulation."